DavidSlr/portfolio/collections/_portfolio/2021-01-01-dalibri-website.markdown

     <a href="/images/projects/dalibri/full.jpg" class="float-right"><img src="/images/projects/dalibri/full.jpg"></a>
 </div>

 In 2020, dalibri's website was still one that has been put together in two evenings.
-It was clear that if new potential clients that looked us up should get a better first impression.
-The goal was to have professional but friendly presentation that shows what services dalibri provides at a quick glance and a more detailed level.
+It was clear that potential new clients that looked us up should get a better first impression.
+The goal was to have a professional but friendly presentation that shows what services dalibri provides at a quick glance and a more detailed level.

 ## Process

-- Collecting and sorting of structure and content in a workshop
+- Collecting and sorting the outline and content in a workshop
-- Creation of a wireframe for the start page
+- Creating a wireframe for the start page
-- Text was developed with a content writer in interviews and iterations
+- Developing text with a content writer in interviews and iterations
-- Exploration of design direction
+- Exploring design direction
-- Decision for design direction and iteration to close to final design
+- Deciding on design direction and iteration close to final design
-- Implementation of the responsive website with support for two languages
+- Implementing the responsive website with support for two languages

 ## Design & Tech Stack